rustq/rusveltoy/README.md

-# rustle
+# rusveltoy
-The Svelte compiler, rewritten in Rust.
+The Svelte compiler, rewritten in Rust, but just toy.

 ## Reasons
 My main reason for doing this, is to compile `Svelte` without `Node.js` and possibly use `Deno` instead.